Pedro-Matos/spring-zuul/README.md

 To run a Spring Boot module run the command: `mvn spring-boot:run` in the module directory

 # Usage Example
-After building the project, run the spring boot module first in the eureka module, then the zuul module and at last the data provider modules.
+After building the project, use the `run.sh`script to start the project and use the `kill.sh` to stop the project and kill all the PIDs

+The zuul proxy can take a couple seconds to discover the routes for the services.

 To test the endpoints:
 - localhost:8200/ - list in tabular format from book service